September 6

 Sexuality and reproductive system

+It's common for people to lose their desire when they're under stress, as it can affect their body and mind.
+While short-term stress can increase the production of male hormones, this doesn't last.
 If stress levels stay high for a long time, it can affect the production of male hormones.
 This can cause various conditions such as sexual dysfunction and depression.
 In addition, prolonged stress can also increase the risk of getting infections in the reproductive organs, such as the testes and the prostate.
+Women are prone to experiencing stress, and it can affect their menstrual cycle.
+It can lead to heavier periods, irregular periods, and more painful ones.

 Immune system